urslprasanna/PlpSalesforce/TestClassesBestPractices.md

 3. Unit test is to test particular piece of code working properly or not .
 4. Unit test method takes no argument, send no email , commit no data to database and flagged with testMethod keyword .
 5. To deploy to production at least 75% code coverage is required
-6. Test method and test classes are not counted as a part of code limit7.
-System.debug statement are not counted as a part of apex code limit.8.
-We should not focus on the  percentage of code coverage ,we should make sure that every use case should covered including positive, negative,bulk and single record .
+6. Test method and test classes are not counted as a part of code limit
+7. System.debug statement are not counted as a part of apex code limit.
+8. We should not focus on the  percentage of code coverage ,we should make sure that every use case should covered including positive, negative,bulk and single record .
 Single Action -To verify that the the single record produces the correct an expected result .
 Bulk action -Any apex record trigger ,class or extension must be invoked for 1-200 records .
 Positive behavior : Test every expected behavior occurs through every expected permutation , i,e user filled out every correctly data and not go past the limit .